HIV is the human immunodeficiency virus and causes the destruction of white blood cells, or to better understand it, the defenses of the human body

 Oral sex is not considered an act of risk as a form of contagion for HIV, so if you have received or given oral sex, it will not be necessary for you to perform this test.

-In an initial phase, the vast majority of cases produce no symptoms, usually appear after a certain time, not established, after contact, and can vary from a few days to a few years later.
+In an initial phase, the vast majority of cases do not produce symptoms, but the appearance of symptoms after contact may take time to appear from a few days to a few years.
+The stages of infection are divided into:

 - Short weight loss